CCEMGroupTCD/DARTassembler/docs/doc_files/part2_dart_modules_documentation/assembler/assembler.rst

     Unique name for the batch for easy identification.

-.. confval:: topology
+.. confval:: geometry

     :options: ``3-2-1``, ``4-1-1``, ``5-1``, ``2-1-1``, ``2-2``

-    The topology specifies the denticities of the ligands around the complex.
+    The geometry specifies the denticities of the ligands around the complex.
 For example, ``3-2-1`` would generate a complex with one tridentate, one bidentate and one monodentate ligand.
 Currently, the following topologies are supported:

         - **Octahedral complexes:** ``3-2-1``, ``4-1-1``, ``5-1``
         - **Square-planar complexes:** ``2-1-1``, ``2-2``